The iPhone 15 is ‘Pro’ enough for you

 The camera is my favourite step forward

 The new camera system is the most notable change over older iPhones.
 On the software side, the ‘Photonic Engine’ is dialled in this year.
 It handles shadows and highlights gracefully, resulting in slightly more contrast in scenes.
-This is good since the iPhone’s algorithm was trending towards washed-out HDR photos in the last two years.
+This is good since the iPhone’s algorithm has been trending towards washed-out HDR photos over the last two years.
 These were good to edit from, but the changes make the iPhone 15 a better point-and-shoot camera.
 You can sort of remedy this in older phones with ‘Photographic Styles,’ but regardless, I’m happier the default engine has more colour, contrast and shadows this year.

-It’s hard to nail down, but it almost feels like Apple has taken notes from Renaissance painters by allowing light to sweep across scenes and create shadows and hotspots.
+It’s difficult to nail down, but it almost feels like Apple has taken notes from Renaissance painters by allowing light to sweep across scenes and create shadows and hotspots.
 Photographers often call this tonality, and when it’s implemented nicely, it can give photos a pleasing sense of depth.
 This is a good thing since it allows for more drama in scenes and can make a photograph stand out from a sea of washed-out modern images.

+“In good lighting, all the photos easily stand up to a pretty aggressive 50 percent crop, giving you lots of space to edit.”

-Combined with the new 48-megapixel sensor, the images are crisply detailed too.
+The new 48-megapixel sensor makes images crisply detailed, too.
 The smartphone doesn’t need to do as much sharpening and over-processing compared to the smaller 12-megapixel sensors from past iPhones.
 It’s a modest change, with an average of 10-25 percent improvement in my testing in common environments.
 It’s hard to notice on your phone’s screen, but images hold up way better on bigger screens like my laptop, or PC monitor.
-In low light, the larger sensor helps the phone capture more light, which can help retain detail in edge-case scenarios.
-It’s not as strong as the iPhone 15 Pro series, but I’ve been finding it very useful.
+In low-light, the larger sensor helps the phone capture more light, which can help retain detail in edge-case scenarios.
+It’s not as strong as the iPhone 15 Pro series, but I’ve found it useful.

-In good lighting, all the photos easily stand up to a pretty aggressive 50 percent crop, giving you lots of space to edit.
+Under good lighting, all the photos easily stand up to a pretty aggressive 50 percent crop, giving you lots of space to edit.
 Apple also realized this and gave the iPhone 15 camera a 2x digital crop zoom.
 It sounds underrated since other phones can zoom further, but it’s a turning point within the iPhone ecosystem.
 Since the iPhone 7 Plus launch, Apple has kept its zoom features exclusive to its more expensive iPhones.
 This 2x crop might not be as exciting as the new 5x on the 15 Pro Max, but it’s essentially a new lens that was considered a Pro-only feature for the last eight years.

 The 54mm focal length it offers on the iPhone 15 has been versatile in my tests, offering a little more depth compression for long shots or portraits.
 I‘ve even pushed it further to 3x with acceptable results, but 5x wasn’t impressive without perfect conditions and a tripod.
 You can see the iPhone Photonic Engine working hard to sharpen these images, and often, I find the 2x zoom slightly sharper than just cropping in on a regular photo.
 To see this for yourself, you can look at a finalized image and then compare to the Live photo.
 It’s an interesting example of how good the iPhone’s processing is at cleaning up a frame.